 • Dubai fines up to 2,000 AED for vaping outside designated areas

-• US airports generally ban vaping everywhere except outdoor smoking zones
+• US airports generally ban vaping everywhere except outdoor smoking areas

 Tips for Traveling Smokers